Here is information on the bursaries we provide and other financial support available.

 The closing date for renewing will change each year.

-For students who are starting their social work degree studies in the academic year 2022 to 2023, these bursaries are available:
+For students who will study the social work degree in the academic year 2023 to 2024, these non-income assessed bursaries are available:

 - £11,250 (£3,750 a year for three years) or